 Find out about the services we offer and how can help you with your project.

-We are qualified and chartered architects, and architectural design lies at the heart of our practice.
+We are qualified and chartered architects and PassivHaus consultants, and architectural design lies at the heart of our practice.
 We are able to undertake the full range of architectural services, from feasibility studies and measured surveys, through planning applications and statements, full detailed design and tender to contract administration for works on site.
 In everything we do, an attention to detail, a fully professional service and a warm, personal manner are our hallmarks.

 Our work in architecture covers a range of specialisms, with particular experience in domestic work, community projects and ecclesiastical design.
-Our approach seeks fully to understand the context – building, landscape and community – and make this manifest in designs which work subtly and effortlessly to enhance the place in which they find themselves: in this, our understanding of conservation and traditional construction is paramount, reflected in our specialisms in natural building methods.
+Our approach seeks fully to understand the context – building, landscape and community – and make this manifest in designs which work subtly and effortlessly to enhance the place in which they find themselves: in this, our understanding of conservation and traditional construction is paramount, reflected in our specialisms in natural building methods and PassivHaus standards.

 We are highly experienced in the conservation of historic buildings – and the knowledge we gain through their repair and re-use complements our natural building approach to new-build projects.
 Hugh Conway Morris is registered with Architects Accredited in Building Conservation (AABC), and completed the prestigious SPAB Lethaby Scholarship in 2009, while Peter Preston holds an MSc in Timber Building Conservation from the Weald & Downland Museum and the University of York.
 Both Hugh and Peter are committed members of the Society for the Protection of Ancient Buildings.
 We carry out casework on behalf of the SPAB, and Hugh works as a specialist lime-burner at their annual Working Parties.